Meeting Time: November 16, 2023 at 1:30pm HST

 • Default_avatar

-Kim Gervasoni 10 months ago
+Kim Gervasoni about 1 year ago

 We are owners in Puamana.
 We have been visiting Lahaina for 30 years and renting in Puamana every year.
 It was our dream to own in Puamana and eventually retire there.
 Finally, two years ago our dream became a reality when we purchased a home in Puamana.
 Our children are still in school so we can't live there year around until they are in college.
 To help pay for our mortgage and HOA dues, we have been renting it out.
 We came to visit last month and our hearts were just broken when we saw the devastation in Puamana.
 We are fortunate that our home did not burn down but it is inhabitable and who knows how long it will be before we can use it again.
 We will have a loss of use for years until the water and sewer are repaired.
 In the meantime, we still have to pay our mortgage and our HOA dues.
 I understand that owner occupied units are in a different position because they have no place to live and I support that they shouldn't have to pay property taxes but we should not be penalized because we don't live there year around.
 We are US citizens and not international investors.
 We love Maui and that is why we purchased there and plan to retire.
 Please, please consider all owners.
 Thank you for all you are doing.